Welcome to the Alexander Technique website

 We all know that dentists put their backs under a lot of stress and pressure, so having your own back maintenance programme can go a long way to helping you stay fit.

-Kevin Esplin, a Dentists’ Provident member, senior partner and one of ten specialists at his practice in Cambridge said “The Technique retrains your brain in how to position and use your body to cause least harm.
+Kevin Esplin, a Dentists’ Provident member, retired dentist and former partner and specialist dentist in Cambridge said “The Technique retrains your brain in how to position and use your body to cause least harm.
 As dentists we put ourselves in strained and unnatural positions for long periods of time.
 Basic exercises can dramatically reduce the pain at the end of a day or week.
 Most dentists will be aware of a certain level of pain or discomfort in their backs, that I really feel can be helped enormously at any age by the Alexander Technique.”

 Here are just some of the areas that the Alexander Technique could help you: